mucommander/mucommander/PLAN.md

 smoke test: mount an NFSv4 share and browse the local mountpoint;
 list tailnet peers and pick one to open via SFTP.

-**10c exit criteria** (deferred): mount runs off the EDT via SwingWorker; "Active mounts" dialog supports unmount per row;
-"Send via Taildrop" file-action ships a selected file to a chosen peer.
+**10c exit criteria**: mount runs off the EDT via SwingWorker with a modal progress dialog; the Mount tab gains a "Manage active mounts…" button that opens an unmount-per-row dialog; the Tailscale tab gains a "Send file via Taildrop…" button.
+SpotBugs clean across all three additions (no entries in the Phase-9 baseline).

 ## 7. Compatibility with upstream